projectcapsule/capsule/docs/operator/mtb/allow-self-service-management-of-rolebindings.md

 **Category:** Self-Service Operations

-**Description:** Tenants should be able to perform self-service operations by creating own rolebindings in their namespaces.
+**Description:** Tenants should be able to perform self-service operations by creating their rolebindings in their namespaces.

 **Rationale:** Enables self-service management of roles.